-Sadly, Miller is hardly alone in his hate.
-Though anti-Semitic attacks are declining in the United States, anti-Semitic violence is on the rise globally.
+These mass shooters are far from alone in targeting Jews.
+For the past two decades, anti-Semitic violence has been on the rise worldwide.
 It's nothing like the 1930s, but the combination of a slow economy and the Arab-Israeli conflict have contributed to a surge in one of the world's oldest hatreds.

 The most comprehensive data on worldwide anti-Semitism comes from Tel Aviv University.
 Its Kantor Center for the Study of Modern European Jewry annually tallies official reports of anti-Semitic violence, death threats, and vandalism, which it publishes in an annual report.
-From 1989 to 2012, when the last report was published, the data shows a clear and consistent rise in anti-Semitic violence:
+Since 1989, the earliest date covered by the Kantor Center data, there's been a clear and consistent rise in anti-Semitic violence.

 So it makes sense that the US, where Muslim and Jewish communities are on much better terms, is a clear exception to the general trend.
 The Anti-Defamation League, which maintains its own database of domestic anti-Semitic incidents, has found a clear decline in domestic anti-Semitism since a peak in 1994.

-Put together, these two databases tell us several important things about the Kansas City shootings.
+Put together, these two databases tell us several important things about the Paris and Copenhagen shootings.